caspermelhus/airport/README.md

 # Airport (learning C#)

 ## Case
-Make an "airport" and learn C#
+The point of this project is to learn C# and refresh other stuff.

 ## Classes